Yandex Cloud

 If you are using a Helm version below 3.8.0, append the export HELM_EXPERIMENTAL_OCI=1 && \ string to the command to enable Open Container Initiative (OCI) support in the Helm client.

-An autoupdate from version 0.5.0 or lower follows this procedure:
+Automatic upgrade from version 0.5.0 or lower follows these steps:

-1. The cluster is checked for GRPCRoute or ReferenceGrant user resources.
-If it does, the update is blocked to avoid conflicts, as the new version CRDs for these resources are incompatible with the previous version.
-For manual updates, see below.
+1. The cluster is checked for GRPCRoute or ReferenceGrant custom resources.
+If such resources exist, the application will not upgrade to avoid conflicts, as CRDs for these resources in the new version are incompatible with the previous version.
+For manual upgrade, see below.

-2. The Gateway API controller is stopped; the number of replicas is reduced to zero.
+2. The Gateway API controller is stopped; the number of replicas scales down to zero.

 3. The CRDs of the GRPCRoute resources are removed; the CRDs of the remaining dependent resources of the new Gateway API version are applied.

-4. The Gateway API controller is started; the number of replicas is back at the original level.
+4. The Gateway API controller is started; the number of replicas scales back to the original value.

-To disable CRD autoupdate, add this Helm chart installation command parameter: --set crdsAutoUpgrade=false.
-In which case your resources will be updated, but you will need to update the Gateway API CRDs manually.
-For the CRD file, go to the crds directory in the Helm chart archive.
+To disable CRD auto update, add this Helm chart installation command parameter: --set crdsAutoUpgrade=false.
+Thus your resources will be updated, while you will have to update the Gateway API CRDs manually.
+You can get the CRD file in the crds directory in the Helm chart archive.

 Upgrading Gateway API manually